0.0 out of 5 stars(0)

 Recommended Enclosure Size & Setup: Due to the small size of the African Dwarf Frog, one or two frogs can be kept in a 5 gallon aquarium.
 We recommend at least a 10 gallon for larger groups (3 or more frogs).
 This will help keep temperatures and water quality more stable, as well as offer more room to roam.

 A sponge filter is the best bet for filtration as this is gentle and will not stress out these rather slow moving frogs.
 Be sure to use a tight fitting aquarium lid to keep these guys contained and leave a few inches between the surface of the water and the lid for them to gulp air.
+Choose between a sandy substrate, gravel large enough that they can't swallow, or no substrate to avoid impaction from small gravel.
 Leaf litter, driftwood, and/or floating plants will be necessary to make these guys feel secure.

 Temperature (°F): African Dwarf Frogs prefer more tropical temperatures, ideally in the mid-70’s.
 Although they can tolerate as low as 72 degrees fahrenheit, they should be kept between 72-78 degrees.

 pH/Hardness: The ideal aquarium for African Dwarf Frogs will be a more acidic to moderate pH.
 Usually between 6.5.-7.5 is best.

 Addition of leaf litter can help naturally lower pH and make the frogs feel more at home.

 Size: These animals only attain about 2 inches in size at most as adults.

 Smaller animals can be safely mixed with larger animals as their mouths are small and the size discrepancy amongst animals on the market is minor.

 At time of sale, your African Dwarf Frog will be at least 0.75 inches in size.

 Age: Lifespan for these animals in captivity is 2-5 years on average.
 However, they can likely live much longer if provided optimal care.